pw4rn3r/ECE382/labs/lab3/index.md

+### Required functionality:
-**Required functionality**: Create a block on the LCD that is 10x10 pixels.  <br>
+Create a block on the LCD that is 10x10 pixels.  <br>
+### A functionality:
-**A functionality**: Move the 10-pixel block one block (10 pixels) in the direction of the pressed button (up, down, left, right).
+Move the 10-pixel block one block (10 pixels) in the direction of the pressed button (up, down, left, right).
+### Bonus functionality:
-**Bonus functionality**: Write your name or nickname of at least 5 characters to the screen on a solid background when the S1 button is pushed.
+Write your name or nickname of at least 5 characters to the screen on a solid background when the S1 button is pushed.

 ## Grading - Lab 3